 The Victoria Department of Sustainability and Environment has a useful three-volume set of books on community engagement (available as PDFs).
 The fist volume is an introduction and covers a range of concepts that can be helpful in planning community engagement (e.g. the spectrum of public participation, the six “C”s of community engagement and a typology of participation).

 They describe the second volume as a planning workbook and the third volume is a “toolkit” of various resources.
-The toolkit, which is also available as a webpage is quite useful in identifying a range of strategies that can be used in community engagement including Open Space Technology, Citizen Juries, Community Profiling and Photo Voice.
+The toolkit is quite useful in identifying a range of strategies that can be used in community engagement including Open Space Technology, Citizen Juries, Community Profiling and Photo Voice.
 For each strategy they include a description, the objectives, the outcomes, its uses and strengths, some special considerations/weaknesses, the resources required, a description of the method and a few other characteristics.

 While the toolkit is far from exhaustive (e.g., it doesn’t include charrettes or asset mapping) and I would question some of the descriptions (e.g., it suggests that the participation level of Open Space Technology is low and that it provide information only), it offers a useful overview of a range of tools and is a good starting point.